centreon/centreon-documentation/versioned_docs/version-23.10/administration/database-partitioning.md

 directory to create the necessary partitions.

-Every day, a script launched by a cron creates missing tables or those created in advance:
+Every day, a script launched by a cron creates missing tables or creates new tables in advance:

 ```text
 0 4 * * * centreon /bin/php /usr/share/centreon/cron/centreon-partitioning.php >> /var/log/centreon/centreon-partitioning.log 2>&1